Copyright 2020- The Blackjax Authors.

 __all__ = ["MEADSAdaptationState", "base", "maximum_eigenvalue", "meads_adaptation"]

 [docs] class MEADSAdaptationState(NamedTuple): """State of the MEADS adaptation scheme. step_size Value of the step_size parameter of the generalized HMC algorithm. position_sigma PyTree containing the per dimension sample standard deviation of the position variable.
-Used to scale the momentum variable on the generalized HMC algorithm. alpha Value of the alpha parameter of the generalized HMC algorithm. delta Value of the alpha parameter of the generalized HMC algorithm. """
+Used to scale the momentum variable on the generalized HMC algorithm. alpha Value of the alpha parameter of the generalized HMC algorithm. delta Value of the delta parameter of the generalized HMC algorithm. """

 [docs] current_iteration: int